Today we will discuss following topics.

 Newborn photography isn’t as easy as it looks.
 It requires a lot of patience and skill.
 A good newborn photographer will normally have quite a few training sessions under their belt and a very strong portfolio to show off their artwork.
 You have to remember that you will be entrusting your precious new-to-this-world baby to the photographer, so it’s critical to find someone who knows what they’re doing.
 If a photographer lacks the necessary experience, it might create unnecessary stress for you during the photo session and photo quality might not be what you expected.

-I have photographed newborns for almost five years now, and was one of the first baby photographers in Edinburgh to offer newborn photography.
-You can read about my first newborn session here.
-I’m not sure what the exact count is, but I have photographed over 300 newborns to date.
-Over time, I have established a great working relationship with my assistants, and the families with whom we work always feel secure in the knowledge that their babies are in the best possible hands.
+I have photographed newborns for almost five years now, and have established a great working relationship with my assistants, and the families with whom we work with always feel secure in the knowledge that their babies are in the best possible hands.

 #2 Length of the newborn session and variety of poses used